 The church' members also outreach into the Community through CHESS,( Churches Together Homeless Charity), Street Pastors and the Eucharistic Ministry and ward chaplaincy at Broomfield hospital.
 In 2005 we signed a covenant with our friends at St Mary’s Church in the village and a number of joint ventures resulted from this including the taking of school assemblies, JAM (Jesus and Me) Club at Broomfield School, joint bible study groups, Lent courses, and the Holiday Club.
 We also held regular joint services at Christmas for the Village Carol Service, Easter, on Remembrance Sunday and in the summer for Village Praise on Church Green as well as an annual service to celebrate the signing of the Covenant.

 In 2010 Rev Tony Shrimpton, a retired Methodist Minister living in Maldon and former superintendent of the Chelmsford Circuit, agreed to become the minister of the Church on a part time basis.
 This followed a reduction in Circuit ministers to three following the departure of Rev David Faulkner.
 During his ministry the Church family began to grow again and for the first time for many years, new people were accepted into Membership.
 The 100th anniversary of the Church was celebrated through a series of events, concerts and reunion services.
 House groups were reformed and began to meet regularly.
 A new mission statement was adopted by the Church Council ' Seeking to love and serve God in the Community and the wider world'.
 During this period the church became re-vitalised and new families began to worship regularly.
 Children's work continued to be an important part of the church's outreach through Messy Church and Craft club for junior school age children.
 Rev Shrimpton retired from active ministry of the church in 2014 when, being unable to secure a full time minister, a methodist minsiter from South Africa, Rev Mike Crockett, dedicated the final year of his 6 yr ministry in the UK to Broomfield and another Church in the Circuit.
-Rev Mike returned to S. Africa in June 2015 and the church was without a minister until September 2015 when Rev Abe Konadu-Yiadom ( Rev Abe) took up her first ministerial appointment in the Chelmsford Circuit with responsibility for Broomfield and Moulsham Lodge churches after training in the Methodist Church at Birmingham.
+Rev Mike returned to S. Africa in June 2015 and the church was without a minister until September 2015 when Rev Abe Konadu-Yiadom ( Rev Abe) took up her first ministerial appointment in the Chelmsford Circuit with responsibility for Broomfield and Moulsham Lodge churches after training at the joint Anglican/Methodist seminary in Birmingham.
+During this time the membership of the church was 54.